 Tuscany’s wine roots can be traced back to the ancient Etruscan civilization that settled, in the eighth century, in the region now known as Tuscany.
 The settlers, while relocating to Tuscany, had carried with them vines from vineyards in Asia, and, progressively, the Etruscans adopted viticulture as a major component of their farming activities.

 It was, therefore, during this period that viticulture for the purposes of winemaking emerged as a significant economic endeavor.
 With their wine exploits growing generation after generation, the merchants began to increasingly sell their wines to their local communities.

 The Roman Empire’s role in Tuscany wine history

 Prior to the arrival of the Romans, the Greeks occupied Tuscany.
-Their arrival following the time of the Etruscans; at this point, the region was already abound with grapevines.
+Their arrival followed the time of the Etruscans; at this point, the region already abounded with grapevines.
 What is present-day Tuscany was called Enotris, “the wine land.”
 The Greeks succumbed to the Roman Empire during the first century, causing the region to adopt numerous mannerisms and customs of both the Romans and Greeks over a relatively short period of time.